Meaning

 In depth

-An AI agent is a piece of software built on top of a language model that can do work, not just produce text.
-It receives a goal, picks a plan, calls the tools it needs (search, CRM, email, calendar, business systems), observes the result, and decides what to do next.
-The same agent can field a customer support ticket end to end, run a discovery call, or triage a sales lead based on intent signals.
+An AI agent is a piece of software built on top of a language model that can prepare work, not just produce text.
+It receives a goal, reads the context it is allowed to use, calls the tools it needs (search, CRM, email, calendar, business systems), observes the result, and prepares the next reviewable step.
+The same pattern can support customer questions, discovery prep, account research, sales triage, or reporting.

 The most common patterns in production today are SDR agents (handle inbound and outbound prospecting), support agents (deflect tier-1 tickets, escalate the rest), and research agents (compile briefings on accounts, competitors, or topics).
 Under the hood they typically combine a reasoning LLM, a retrieval layer for company knowledge, and a tool-calling layer that bridges to systems of record.

-The honest current state: well-planned agents handle 60–80% of routine tasks autonomously and reliably.
-Anything outside the trained plan — judgment calls, policy exceptions, anything irreversible — should still flow to a human.
-The win is not replacing reps; it is removing the repetitive 70% so people focus on the work that actually moves revenue.
+The honest current state: well-planned agents are strongest on repeat work with clear source material, examples, tools, and review rules.
+Anything outside the trained plan, like judgment calls, policy exceptions, or anything irreversible, should still flow to a human.
+The win is not replacing people; it is letting the agent prepare the repetitive work so people can review the decisions that matter.

 Last updated April 29, 2026